 The holder of a licence in respect of a licensable waste activity, or in the case of a licensable waste activity in respect of which a licence is not in force, a person required under the EP Act to hold a licence in respect of the activity, is liable to pay the amount of any levy imposed in respect of waste received at the disposal premises at which the activity is carried out.

+Notes

+This is a compilation of the Environmental Protection Amendment Act 2020.
+For provisions affected by editorial changes see the editorial changes table.

+Compilation table